Maxim Litvinov: First Deputy People's Commissar of Foreign Affairs

 In 1921, Litvinov was appointed First Deputy People's Commissar of Foreign Affairs, second in command to People's Commissar Georgy Chicherin (1872–1936).
 Although both men were loyal to the Soviet regime, Litvinov and Chicherin were temperamental opposites and became rivals.
 Chicherin had a cultivated, polished personal style but held strongly anti-Western opinions.
 He sought to hold Soviet Russia aloof from diplomatic deal-making with capitalist powers.
 According to diplomatic historian Jonathan Haslam, Litvinov was less erudite and coarser than Chicherin but was willing to deal in good faith with the West for peace and a pause for Soviet Russia to pursue internal development.

-In 1924, full diplomatic relations had been restored under the Macdonald Labour government.
+In 1924, full diplomatic relations were restored under the MacDonald Labour government.
 The Conservative Party and the business community continued to be hostile to the Soviet Union, partly because the Soviet Union had not honoured Tsarist debts and partly because of the fear of Bolshevism spreading to Britain, and considered the Bolshevist government should be militarily overthrown.
 This was exacerbated by the Soviet government's support of the 1926 General Strike and criticism of the British Trades Union Congress (TUC) for calling off the strike.
 The Soviet government offered a gift of £25,000 to the TUC, which was refused, and £200,000 to the co-operative movement, which was accepted.